 The Applicant is the owner of approximately 21.96 gross acres (21.3 net acres) of land located on the south side of Margate Boulevard west of NW 76th Avenue in the City of Margate ("Property").
 The Property was formerly in use as a 9-hole golf course and clubhouse known as Margate Executive Golf Course.
-The City Land Use Plan designation for the Property is Commercial Recreation within an Irregular 7.6 Residential dashed line area and the Broward County Land Use Plan designation is Recreation and Open Space within an Irregular 7.6 Residential dashed line area is 104.3 acres.
-Based on the maximum allowable density of 7.6 dwelling unit/acres, 792 dwelling units are permitted to be developed in the dashed line area, leaving
+The project consists of two parcels totaling +/- 21.96 gross acres and is generally located on the south side of Margate Boulevard between NW 76th Avenue and NW 79th Avenue ("Property") within the City of Margate ("City").
+Previously developed as a 9-hole golf course which is now closed, the Property is identified by folio numbers 484135050030 ("Parcel 1") & 484135080010 ("Parcel 2").
+Parcel 1 is 21.33 gross acres in size and is designated as Commercial Recreation within an Irregular 7.6 Residential Dashed Line Area on the City's Future Land Use Map and contains a zoning designation of S-1 (Recreational).
+Parcel 2 is 0.63 gross acres in size and is designated as R(7) within an Irregular 7.6 Residential Dashed Line Area on the City's Future Land Use Map and contains a zoning designation of R-3A (Multiple-Dwelling Residential District).

-50 remaining units that could be constructed on the Property.
+The gross acreage of the overall Irregular 7.6 Residential dashed line area is 104.3 acres.
+Based on the maximum allowable density of 7.6 dwelling unit/acres, 792 dwelling units are permitted to be developed in the dashed line area.
+City staff confirmed that there are 742 dwelling units constructed in the dashed line area, leaving 50 remaining units that could be constructed on the Property.
 The Applicant is proposing to develop 137 residential units ("Project") on the Property.
 This requires an amendment to the land use plan designation on the Property to add an additional 87 dwelling units to the overall dashed line area.

-With the development of the Project, the Applicant is dedicating 0.80 net acres (1.23 gross acres) of land along Margate Blvd. to be dedicated as public open space.
+With the development of the Project, the Applicant is dedicating 1.21 net acres of land along Margate Blvd. to be dedicated as public open space.
 This area of land will be dedicated for public use and will increase the City's total acreage of open space area towards meeting the City's Open Space Level of Service Standards of 3 acres per 1,000 residents.
 The City's current Community Parks Inventory tables indicate that there are 197.74 acres of open space existing in the City that can be used to meet the adopted level of service.
-The addition of this park area will increase the City's open space area to 198.54 net acres.
+The addition of this park area will increase the City's open space area to 198.95 net acres.